Medicare Open Enrollment: 10 Things to Know

 Profit and prosper with the best of expert advice - straight to your e-mail.

-Medicare Advantage is the umbrella term for plans offered by private insurers regulated by Medicare to replace parts B and D. Medigap plans, also offered by private companies, are supplemental plans that cover copays and coinsurance charges imposed under Medicare Part B. While some people assume that Medicare will cover all their healthcare costs, experts warn there are things Medicare won't cover.
+Medicare Advantage is the umbrella term for plans offered by private insurers regulated by Medicare as an alternative way to receive Part A and B. Medigap plans, also offered by private companies, are supplemental plans that cover copays and coinsurance charges.
+While some people assume that Medicare will cover all their healthcare costs, there are things Medicare won't cover.

-A 65-year-old retiring in 2024 could expect to spend an average of $165,000 in healthcare and medical expenses throughout retirement, according to data from Fidelity Investments.
+A 65-year-old retiring in 2025 can expect to spend an average of $172,000 in healthcare and medical expenses throughout retirement, according to the latest data from Fidelity Investments.
 This highlights the importance of reviewing your Medicare plan choices during open enrollment each year to ensure you have the best coverage to meet your needs.

 1. Open enrollment dates

-Every year, Medicare’s open enrollment period runs from Oct.
+Every year, Medicare’s annual open enrollment (AEP) period runs from Oct.
 15 to Dec.
-7. This is the time to enroll in or make changes to any Medicare or Medicare Advantage policies, although you may be restricted from making a change regarding a supplementary policy, or Medigap.
+7. This is the time to enroll in or make changes to original Medicare, Medicare Part D, or Medicare Advantage policies.

-There is another open enrollment period only for people with Medicare Advantage plans, from Jan.
-1 to March 31.
-During this January open enrollment, you can change from one Medicare Advantage plan to another or go back to original Medicare.
+There is another open enrollment period only for people with Medicare Advantage plans, from January 1 to March 31.
+During this open enrollment, you can change from one Medicare Advantage plan to another or go back to original Medicare and join a separate Medicare drug plan.

-But while authorities urge an annual review of your coverage, you don’t have to do anything if you’re happy with what you have.
+But while experts urge an annual review of your coverage, you don’t have to do anything if you’re happy with what you have.
 If you want to maintain your current Medicare coverage, you do not need to re-enroll.
+Inaction will result in your current elections being renewed.

 2. Few people take advantage of open enrollment